-The SBVR Vocabulary is mapped to MOF elements that make up the SBVR XMI Metamodel.
+The SBVR Vocabulary is mapped to MOF elements that make up the SBVR MOF Metamodel.
 It should not be construed from this one-way mapping that a MOF class is the same thing as an SBVR concept or that there is any semantic equivalence between MOF and SBVR.

-SBVR model content is represented in SBVR Content models according to the SBVR XMI Metamodel.
-SBVR Content models instantiate the SBVR XMI Metamodel, not the UML Metamodel.
-Another transform would be needed to represent SBVR model content using UML.

 Both the mapping of the SBVR Vocabulary to MOF and the representation of SBVR model content using MOF are described below, divided using the following headings.